ServiceNow Credential Resolver

 Troubleshooting

-• This usually indicates the wrong auth flow or missing parameters.
+• HTTP 400 "Missing required parameter - timestamp" on /auth: Usually indicates the wrong auth flow or missing parameters.
 Verify access_type is set correctly.
 For CloudID flows, do not set an access_key.
 For access_key flows, ensure both access_id and access_key are set.
-For uid, ensure uid_token is set.
+For uid, set uid_token_file (preferred) or uid_token (fallback).
 For cert, provide both certificate and key material, either inline or by file path.

-• The resolver automatically falls back to the non-/v2 endpoints.
-If both fail, verify the gateway URL and network reachability.
+• HTTP 404 from /v2/* endpoints: The resolver automatically falls back to the non-/v2 endpoints.
+If both fail, verify the Gateway URL and network reachability.

-• Confirm the Credential ID (secret path) is correct and the Akeyless identity has permission to read it.
+• "Secret value not found for name ...": Confirm the Credential ID (secret path) is correct and the Akeyless identity has permission to read it.

-• This often means the secret is not strict JSON because PEM or key content was pasted with real line breaks inside quoted values.
-Prefer \n inside JSON string values.
+• Everything maps to a single password field (pswd): This usually happens when the secret isn't strict JSON, because PEM or key content was pasted with literal line breaks inside quoted strings.
+Prefer \n inside the JSON string values.
 If PEM markers are still present, the resolver retries parsing with a lenient Jackson mode.

 Footer Section